anchore/grant/README.md

   - Apache-2
 ```

-If licenses are found that are not in the allow list grant will return status code 1.
+If licenses are found that are not in the allow list, grant will return status code 1.

-The IDs that are considered are sourced from the most recent
+Valid IDs that are considered are by default sourced from the most recent
 [SPDX license list](https://spdx.org/licenses/).

+## TODO
 In the future it will be possible for users to configure which license list
 they would like to use for their `grant check` run.